-Last time, I discussed how network security begins with asset discovery.
-This foundational control advises organizations to develop an inventory of all authorized and unauthorized devices and software.
+Network security begins with asset discovery.
+This foundational control advises organizations to develop an inventory of all authorized and unauthorized hardware, software and other devices.
 Using that information, IT security personnel can track and correct all authorized devices and software.
-They can also deny access to unauthorized and unmanaged products, as well as prevent unapproved software from installing or executing on network devices.
+They can also deny access to unauthorized and unmanaged products as well as prevent unapproved software from installing or executing on network devices.

-SCM and Compliance
+Security configuration management and Compliance

 Next, organizations should define acceptable secure configurations as baselines for each managed device type.
-They can do so using guidance published by the Center for Internet Security (CIST) or the National Institute of Standards and Technology (NIST).
+They can do so by referring to their security policies.
+Alternatively, they can consider using guidance published by the Center for Internet Security (CIS) or the National Institute of Standards and Technology (NIST).

 Many SCM solutions come with additional features that organizations can use to better protect their networks.
-Here are a few of which enterprises should remain aware:
+Here are a few considerations of which enterprises should remain aware:

 SCM from Tripwire